 Matt nodded and pulled out his Digivice.
 "Ready?" he asked the others.

-Sora heard her name screamed from the shop, along with a volley of coughs.
-Sora turned and saw her mother frantically waving from the broken window, smoke pouring out all around her.
+Sora heard her name screamed, along with a volley of coughs.
+Sora turned and saw her mother frantically waving from the shop's broken window, smoke pouring out all around her.
 "Hang on!
 We're coming!" she yelled back.
 "C'mon, Biyomon!"

 "Right!"
 Biyomon agreed.

 "No, wait, Sora!"
 Kari shouted as the girl and the bird rushed along the sidewalk.
 "It's too close to Yolei!"

 A howl from Imperialdramon cut him off.
 Jachomon had dug both hands into his head, setting his mane ablaze.
 With a triumphant roar, Jachomon threw its foe into the building across the street from the flower shop, sending the kids running as more debris and glass plastered the ground.
 The dragon collapsed on its side, out cold.
 Jachomon then noticed Sora and Biyomon and its eyes flashed a gleeful red.
 With that dragon down, Yolei could get the rest of them at once… and that overgrown tomboy was the best way to begin.